23-Apr-2026

 Goldman Sachs S&P 500 Core Premium Income ETF trades on the NASDAQ stock market under the symbol GPIX.

-GPIX has underperformed the market in the last year with a return of +13.9%, while SPY returned +15.5%.
-This shows that you would have done better investing in the overall market (through SPY) over the last year than in GPIX shares.
-However, GPIX has outperformed the market in the last 3 month and 2 week periods, returning +2.9% and +0.4%, while SPY returned +2.2% and +0.2%, respectively.
-This indicates GPIX has been having a stronger performance recently.
+GPIX has underperformed the market in the last year with a price return of +32.0% while the SPY ETF gained +35.8%.
+GPIX has also underperformed the stock market ETF in the last 3 month and 2 week periods returning +3.1% and +4.0%, respectively, while the SPY returned +3.1% and +4.8%, respectively.